git-akshay-jadhav/git-akshay-jadhav/README.md

 - **Docker:** Harnessing the power of containers for consistent and scalable deployments.
 - **Kubernetes:** Orchestration of containerized applications to simplify scaling and management.
 - **Jenkins:** Building robust CI/CD pipelines for automated software delivery.
-- **AWS CloudFormation:** Defining infrastructure as code to enable consistent and reproducible deployments.
+- **Terraform:** Defining infrastructure as code to enable consistent and reproducible deployments.
 - **Ansible:** Automating infrastructure and configuration management for efficiency.

 ## 📂 GitHub Projects